-Neecha Bhanga Raja Yoga is formed when a debilitated planet has its debilitation cancelled by specific supporting conditions, so that its weakness is not merely neutralised but converted into unusual strength.
-The result is a person who often struggles early in the area the planet governs, then rises into marked success in exactly that area — frequently with more force than a simply strong planet would have given.
+Neecha Bhanga Raja Yoga is formed when a debilitated planet has its debilitation cancelled by specific supporting conditions, so that its weakness is not only neutralised but redirected into unusual strength.
+The result may be a person who struggles early in the area the planet governs, then rises into marked success in that same area - frequently with more force than a simply strong planet would have given.
 Understanding it means understanding three things together: what debilitation is, how the cancellation forms, and when the reversal actually delivers.

 What Is Neecha Bhanga?